The Complicated Importance Of Abortion To Trump Voters

 Goetch farms just outside of Cresco, in an area that voted solidly for President Obama in 2012 and then for solidly for Trump in 2016.
 I asked Goetch if he, too, could ever be a swing voter.

 "No, I couldn't be.
 Just mostly because the issue of abortion," he said, noting that he doesn't like Democrat Joe Biden's support of abortion rights.
-(And, indeed, he was not a swing voter in 2016, either — Goetch said he never voted for Obama.)
+(And, indeed, he was not a swing voter earlier, either — Goetch said he never voted for Obama.)

 His friend, John Whelan, said he's undecided on who he'll support.
 But listening to Goetch, Whelan said that he thinks abortion might sway his vote, as well.